papoteur-mga/isodumper/README.md

 isodumper
 =========

 A tool for writing ISO images on a USB stick.
 It's a fork of usb-imagewriter.
+We added also a formatting feature and a backup of USB device content.

 Requirements